Regulatory Affairs and Quality Assurance Graduate Program of Temple University School of Pharmacy

 - Fall transcripts are usually available right before the winter break.

-- Spring transcripts are usually available by May 20.
+- Spring transcripts are usually available by early May.

 - Summer transcripts are available in mid- to late August.